BXPlus/XCoin/reports/week6.md

 I will try to fix the design issues of my page.
 I will also try to connect the line where the user inserts the amount of XCOIN they want with the line that summarizes their total amount before paying.
 I have to take into account the value of the currency as well.

 @Lio

 **This week:**

-waited for an assigned task

-Studied the UI code that was just merged with the
+- Studied the UI code that was just merged with the master branch
+- Added two functions into `XNode/XNodeSDK.h`

+**Next week:**

+- Implement new properties & functions into `XNode/XNodeSDK.h`

 @Laura Galindo